-Further details can be found in our Tenant Involvement Recognition Scheme available at:
+View further details about our Tenant Involvement Recognition Scheme

 We have developed a range of opportunities for you to get involved in, shaping the work we do and the services we deliver.
 We offer options to suit everyone, from responding to online surveys, being part of a focus group, joining or forming a community group, to being a member of a Scrutiny panel.
 You can make a difference by working with us to help us provide a better service to you, our tenants and residents, in a way that fits in with your life style and time you have to spare.